hereabran/traveloka-takehome-test/README.md

 - `./bin/run.sh`: Deploys the application with Kubernetes (NGINX Ingress Controller).
 - `./bin/uninstall.sh`: Uninstall Helm Release to clean up environment.

-You can run these scripts to automate the setup process.
+You can run these scripts to automate the setup process simply by using the `bash` command.

 ## Rationale, Assumptions, Limitations, and Potential Improvements